scda/pageviews/README.md

     puppet.module_path = "puppet/modules"
   end
 end

+config.vm.define "machine02" do |mach02|
+[...]
 ```

-Below the specified module_path subdirectories for those separate modules are created.
+Inside the specified module_path subdirectories for those separate modules are created.
 The following scheme is being used:
 ```
   puppet
   |